JhonnyPG/StockAnalyzer/README.md

 ## Technologies used for frontend
-- Vue 3 with TypeScrip
+- Vue 3 with TypeScript
 - Tailwind CSS
 - Pinia